QIKCOM-1 - Deployed from ISS on 27 Oct 2017

 APRS User Data and Text Messaging Transponder

 Bob Bruninga, WB4APR, Instructor, US Naval Academy,(last name at usna dot edu)

-This transponder was to have joined a number of Networked APRS transponders operating in the Amateur Satellite Service that are, or will be, on Orbit in 2016 and all will appear on the live APRS satellite downlink page and ISS downlink page:
+This transponder will join a number of Networked APRS transponders operating in the Amateur Satellite Service that are, or will be, on Orbit in 2017 and all will appear on the live web pages above.